tuned-org-uk/arrowspace-rs/paper.md

 Additional τ selection: taumode supports `Fixed`, `Mean`, `Median`, and `Percentile`; non‑finite inputs are filtered and a small floor ensures positivity; the default `Median` policy provides robust scaling across heterogeneously distributed energies.

-Rayleigh, Laplacian and τ selection enable the taumode score, so to use this score as an indexing score for dataset indexing.
+Rayleigh, Laplacian and τ selection enable the taumode score, this score can be used as an indexing score for dataset indexing.

 ### Purpose of τ in the Bounded Transform